isaackamami1710/my-projects/README.md

-My projects at worldquant university datascience lab
+ My projects at worldquant university datascience lab And Other research projects